Expectations of Members of Holy Protection Orthodox Christian Church

 However, Biblical giving is not just about stewardship, but about doing the right thing as a child of God and building up His House.
 Stewardship "pays the bills" here and now, but it does not build God's Kingdom in the Church.
 Only tithing does that.
 Holy Protection has a vision where all of its members move toward tithing so that we can build the Church up and its ministry, outreaching to the community, making it possible to actually afford to hire people for other reasons other than just maintenance.
 We can hire them to do ministry work on behalf of the Church, to organize activities that bring us out into the community, which in turn will bring them back to us.
 We can feed the physically and spiritually hungry, do better at visiting the sick, etc.

 Likewise, part of "consumerism" is seeing the priest as an "employee" or as "the hired help."
 Some don't think that they hold this but there is a very quick test.
-Every priest knows who truly respects him as their spiritual father and those who don't by who lets him know when they will not be in church.
-Likewise, if there is prolonged absence, they contact him and explain.
-Its what spiritual childen do toward parents.
+Every priest knows who truly respects him as their spiritual father and those who don't by who lets him know when they will not be in church, especially in a prolonged absence.
+It is what adult children do toward parents if they are not coming for Sunday dinner or the like.
+It is part of the commandment to honor your father and your mother.
 Likewise, if the priest has contacted a person or persons several times, and they have not come to church nor at least initiated a conversation themselves, again to at least explain to the priest, then they clearly don't truly see him as a spiritual father, but as a "hired hand" there to comfort them and "serve" their needs.
-But the priest was not ordained to serve the people, but rather to lead the people in serving God together as a unified Body of Christ.
+But the priest was not ordained to serve the people, but rather to lead the people in serving God together as a unified Body of Christ, where we all are God-oriented and not “me oriented” in our entire approach to Church and our Orthodox Christian Faith.